 This script will upgrade the SDP on a single machine.
-If your Perforce Helix topology has multiple machines, the SDP can be upgraded on all machines in any order, as their is no cross-machine dependency requiring the SDP to be the same version.
+If your Perforce Helix topology has multiple machines, the SDP should be upgraded on all machines.
+The upgrade of SDP on multiple machines can be done in any order, as there is no cross-machine dependency requiring the SDP to be the same version.
 (The order of upgrade of Helix Core services and binaries such as p4d in global topologies with replicas and edge servers does matter, but is outside the scope of this script).